Nancy Pelosi Says Attorney General William Barr Committed A Crime By Lying To Congress

 Barr has refused to comply with a subpoena for an unredacted version of the Mueller report, causing some Congressional leaders to call for his resignation.
 Judiciary Committee Chairman Jerry Nadler has said that Barr should be held in contempt of Congress for failing to comply with the subpoena.

-Crist has said that he believes Barr could be impeached for his refusal to cooperate with Congress, and that he supports contempt charges, which could take place as early as Monday, as well.
+Crist has said that he believes Barr could be impeached for his refusal to cooperate with Congress and that he supports contempt charges, which could take place as early as Monday as well.

 Pelosi has also increased her criticism of Donald Trump, issuing a letter aimed at the president’s alleged obstruction of justice, according to Politico.
 In the letter, Pelosi argues that Trump has attempted to block congressional oversight and of attempting to cover up his administration’s behavior.